Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

    ![](../media/env7.png)

-1. You will also be able to see the **wait timer** status, i.e., job1 waited for 2 minutes before starting the execution.
+1. You'll also be able to see the **wait timer** status, i.e., job1 waited for 2 minutes before starting the execution.

    ![](../media/env56.png)

-1. You can also notice the environment variables and secret values defined in the Environment are fetched and are used in the execution.
+1. You can also notice the environment variables and secret values defined in the Environment are fetched and used in the execution.

 ### Summary